RanaMahadAhmer/DEP/README.md

 ### Objective:

-Create an app that allows users to manage their daily tasks.
+Create an app that allows users to browse, search, and save recipes.

 ### Key Steps:

-1. Design the app's UI with screens for task creation, viewing, and editing.
+1. Design the app's UI with screens for recipe browsing, details, and favorites.
-2. Implement a local database (e.g., Sqflite) to store tasks.
+2. Implement a local database to store favorite recipes.
-3. Enable CRUD operations for tasks.
-4. Add features like task categorization, due dates, and reminders.
-5. Test the app thoroughly to ensure all features work as expected.
+3. Integrate a recipe API (e.g., Spoonacular) to fetch recipe data.
+4. Implement search functionality and filters.Test the app to ensure smooth navigation and data accuracy.

 ### Stack: